dominiksalvet/tine-alpha/README.md

 ## License

-This project is licensed under an Open Source Initiative approved license, MIT License.
+This project is licensed under an Open Source Initiative approved license, the MIT License.
 See the [*LICENSE.txt*](LICENSE.txt) file for details.

 <p align="center">
   <a href="http://opensource.org/">